 It measures the hemoglobin content and values related to hemoglobin binding.
 These include the SaO2, carboxyhemoglobin levels, and the methemoglobin levels.

-I wish you the best of luck on your journey towards becoming a Respiratory Therapist.
+I have faith that you can do it and I wish you the best of luck on your journey to becoming a Respiratory Therapist.
 Thank you so much for reading and as always, breathe easy my friend.